We survived our first flight with a baby, but only just

-I guess the photo at the top of the page says it all, really: smiling through gritted teeth, while a small person flails around on your lap for hours.
+I guess the photo above says it all, really: smiling through gritted teeth, while a small person flails around on your lap for hours.
 In a tin can in the sky.
 With no legroom.
 And someone in the window seat who wants to use the bathroom every 20 minutes.

 And that, my friends, is what flying with a baby is like!
 The End!